 Located in central Oklahoma between the cities of Edmond and Arcadia, Arcadia Lake offers 26 miles of shoreline that attract bald eagles with plentiful trees and woodland areas, as well as excellent fishing beneath the lake’s still waters.
 Each year, lake visitors are invited to join the Arcadia Lake Eagle Watch, historically held in January.
 The event begins in the Arcadia Lake park office, where visitors can see a wingspan display, watch videos about eagles and learn more about the graceful birds before venturing out in search of them on the grounds around the lake.
 Spotters are available to help visitors find the birds, whether in roosts or soaring over the lake in search of food.

 Eagles begin to arrive at Quartz Mountain Nature Park toward the end of December and remain residents until they depart the Lone Wolf area after the first of March.
 Head out on the trail and search the tall cottonwood trees located on the northern shore of Lake Altus-Lugert or on the southwest face of Twin Peaks, two areas where the eagles commonly roost.

 Cast your gaze skyward an hour after sunrise or an hour before sunset to increase your odds of spotting an eagle soaring above the park, or head over to the dam, where eagles are often seen fishing.
-The park also hosts a handful of eagle watching events on weekends in January and early February, which are free and open to the public.
+The park also hosts In Search of Eagles, a handful of eagle watching events on weekends in January and early February that are free and open to the public.
 Select eagle-viewing areas are closed to the public outside of these dates, but with advance reservations, alternate dates can be arranged for a guided eagle watch.